 below, should work without modification.

-Notice that you can pickle a socket descriptor and pass it between App Engine instances, such as part of a Task payload.
+You can pickle a socket descriptor and pass it between App Engine instances, such as part of a Task payload.
 In this scenario, you can open a socket on a frontend instance, and then pass it to a backend instance and use it there.

 In SDK versions prior to 1.8.1, you could not call get/set options against sockets.
 (Doing so raised "Not Implemented" exceptions.)
 However, the Sockets API now allows this.